Community and CSR

 - Cayman's Bodden Town Primary School to support the Parent Teacher Association's "Revitalising Our Future" project.
 The initiative benefitted 300 students by providing much needed playground equipment with designated areas for recreational activities.

-Harneys is committed to the growth and development of our local communities across the globe through CSR initiatives that focus on helping the most vulnerable our communities, protecting the environment, promoting arts and culture and investing in young people.
+Harneys is committed to the growth and development of our local communities across the globe through CSR initiatives that focus on helping the most vulnerable in our communities, protecting the environment, promoting arts and culture and investing in young people.